Annual School Report

 SEN-School-Transport-Application-Form (22)

-The school will close for the week Mon 30th October (Bank Holiday) until Friday 3rd November 2023.
+The school will close for pupils from Monday 28th October until Friday 1 November 2024

 • Christmas Holidays